joshbrew/ESP32-WiFi_BLE_USB_UART-Bridge/ESP32_Stepper_Dual_DAC_RTOS_Controller/README.md

 # ESP32 Modular Command + Transport Controller

-Firmware version: `2026-07-10-v5.16.0-base-controller`

 This is the transport-only bring-up firmware for a classic ESP32/LOLIN32-class board.
 It provides a shared command system over USB serial, Wi-Fi HTTP, BLE UART, optional Classic Bluetooth SPP, and optional auxiliary UART.
 It also includes a browser console, bounded event queues, radio-profile rollback, status indicators, a self-test framework, and validated HTTP OTA.

-The previous custom stepper and dual-DAC program has been removed from the compiled source tree.
-The shipped build instantiates the neutral `DeviceAddon`, so no actuator or sensor program owns GPIO pins beyond the two optional status indicators.

 ## Table of contents